AdguardTeam/KnowledgeBase/kb/adguard/010.general/why-is-adguard-better.md

 ---
-title: 'Why is AdGuard better than other adblockers'
+title: What makes AdGuard better than other ad blockers
-taxonomy:
-    category:
-        - docs
-visible: true
+sidebar_position: 5
 ---

 Please wait a while — the article will appear here soon.
 Until it does, look for information on [our website](https://adguard-vpn.com/en/welcome.html) and feel free to [ask any questions](https://adguard.com/en/support.html).